Disclosure: Chartpak, Inc. sent me a variety of Higgins Inks to review for this post.

 Fusing ink on an encaustic painting

-Fusing is not necessary but you may gently fuse the layer.
+Fusing is not necessary but I usually gently fuse.

 If you fuse the surface, the ink will travel.
 This can create happy accidents but it can also give you some unwanted results.
 Use a heat gun on low or a compact flame torch for best control.